retaildevcrews/helium/docs/DotNet-Core-Developer.md

     //   AKS has to spin up an MI pod which can take a while the first time on the pod DateTime timeout = DateTime.Now.AddSeconds(90.0);

-    // use MSI as default
+    // use MI as default
     string authString;

     switch (authType.ToUpperInvariant())
     {
-        case "MSI":
+        case "MI":
             authString = "RunAs=App";
             break;
         case "CLI":